 For more detailed information, please visit their Nest Support page.
 For a quick summary, keep on reading:

 Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may have some problems, including becoming unresponsive, not efficiently charging the battery, or turning off completely.
-Nest says to try recharging and restarting your thermostat to fix the problem and get it up and going again.
+Nest says to try recharging and restarting your thermostat to fix the issue and get it up and running again.

 Signs of this glitch include the following: